tobiscr/application-connector-manager/docs/user/tutorials/01-60-establish-secure-connection-with-compass.md

-# Establish a secure connection with Compass
+# Establish a Secure Connection with Compass

 To establish a secure connection with Compass and generate the client certificate, follow this tutorial.